htcondor/htcondor/docs/users-manual/file-transfer.rst

 To restrict the output files or permit entire directory contents to be transferred, specify the exact list with **transfer_output_files** :index:`transfer_output_files<single: transfer_output_files; submit commands>`.
-Delimit the list of file names, directory names, or paths with commas.
-When this list is defined, and any of the files or directories do not exist as the job exits, HTCondor considers this an error, and places the job on hold.
+When this comma separated list is defined, and any of the files or directories do not exist as the job exits, HTCondor considers this an error, and places the job on hold.
 Setting
 **transfer_output_files** :index:`transfer_output_files<single: transfer_output_files; submit commands>`